 We doubled 2P reserves and increased production by over 50%.
 Over the past 13 years, Dana Gas has grown to operate 14 Development Leases onshore the Nile Delta, all with 100% working interest and has become the fifth largest gas producer in the country.
-Dana Gas’ daily production in Egypt exceeds 40,000 boe/d at its peak, which is a fantastic achievement and testament to how important Egypt has been for Dana Gas for the last ten years.
+Dana Gas’s daily production in Egypt exceeds 40,000 boe/d at its peak.

 How has Dana Gas supported the development of the Egyptian oil and gas industry?